 Computer Use The Library has 25-desktop computers and 2-CAD Stations available for student use.
 These computers are pre-loaded with various software applications and plugins to accommodate Ivy Tech Community College coursework.
 Students are unable to install their own applications onto the computers but may request software used in their course to be installed.
 Priority will be given to users who need to do course work including IvyLearn participation, research, word processing, etc. Non-priority users may be asked to forfeit a workstation.

 Printing The library provides both black & white and color printing services to students, staff, and faculty, but patrons need to be responsible regarding their print jobs.
 Students start each semester with a $5 balance for print funds.
 After that allotment has been used, they need to go to MyIvy and click the "Add Print Funds" button or go to the Bursar's Office on the North Campus to pay for more printing.
 Wireless printing for student's devices is also available.
 Ask for staff assistance when encountering printer problems.

 Phone Use Please make/take cell phone calls outside the library.
 In case of emergency, a library staff member may dial an outgoing (local) call for you.

-Children in the Library College policy requires that all minors be under the close supervision of a parent or guardian at all times.
+Children in the Library At this time, no children are allowed in the library.
+College policy requires that all minors be under the close supervision of a parent or guardian at all times.

 Mailing Library Materials Students currently enrolled at satellite campuses or in Distance Learning may request library materials (books and journal articles) be mailed to them.
 The due date is 30 days from the request with a limit of three items per user.
 Contact Tim Keyes at 574-267-5428 ext.
 7253 with questions.